What is a Reverse Convertible Note (RCN)?

 Reverse convertible notes are investments that are coupon-bearing, paying out interest to investors until they reach maturity.
 The maturities on RCNs vary from as little as a few months to as much as a couple of years.
 For the most part, the securities are based on the performance of the stock that underlies them.
 In most cases, the notes are issued by major financial institutions.
 The companies that initially issued the stocks linked to the notes are not involved in any way.

-There are two primary parts to an RCN: a put option and a debt instrument.
+There are two primary parts to a reverse convertible note: a put option and a debt instrument.
 When a note is purchased, the buyer is giving the RCN’s issuer the opportunity to provide him or her with the underlying asset in the future.

-Upon reaching maturity, the investor receives either a full reimbursement of the original investment or a previously determined quantity of shares of the RCN’s underlying stock.
+Upon reaching maturity, the investor receives either a full reimbursement of the original investment or a previously determined quantity of shares of the stock that is the underlying asset for the reverse convertible note.
 The number of shares is calculated by dividing the investor’s original investment amount by the initial price of the stock.

 There are two structures that are used to determine whether an investor receives his initial investment back or shares of the stock.